TylerJEShelton/snake-client/README.md

 This is simply a multiplayer take on the genre.

 Before you can run this client, you will need to be running the server side which you can download and install from here (https://github.com/lighthouse-labs/snek-multiplayer).
 This project would not be possible without [Tania Rascia](https://www.taniarascia.com).
-She is the original author of the [snek-multiplayer](https://github.com/lighthouse-labs/snek-multiplayer).
+She is the original author of [snek-multiplayer](https://github.com/lighthouse-labs/snek-multiplayer).

 ## Final Product